Macedonia in the beginning of the 20th century

 On the left you can see a typical Hayduk or rebel.
 He is among the people who have fought for the long-awaited freedom of Macedonia.
 The typical large mustache symbolizes manhood and social status.

-People were frustrated with the worsening living conditions in the Ottoman empire and had started joining rebel bands to fight the Ottoman authorities.
+With the worsening living conditions in the Ottoman empire, they had started joining rebel bands to fight the Ottoman authorities.
 The band of Deyan Dimitroff fought for freedom in the beginning of the 20th century.
 The men would leave their homes in early spring and spend the summer in the highlands of the mountains and forests, attacking anyone related to the Ottoman administration.
 In this way they were disrupting the normal functioning of the state and collecting money for the cause of the rebellion.

 The first decades were tough years for the Macedonians and the time had come when few people could continue fighting, while many were fleeing to neighboring countries.
 Above is a photo of Macedonian refugees.